anishmprasad/react-shakaplayer/README.md

 <!-- TODO: replace with a link to a TextDisplayer tutorial -->

-## Contributing ##

-If you have improvements or fixes, we would love to have your contributions.
-Please read CONTRIBUTING.md for more information on the process we would like contributors to follow.

 ## FAQ ##

 For general help and before filing any bugs, please read the